azure-octo/dapr-apim-demo/README.md

 Dapr integration with [Azure API Management](https://azure.microsoft.com/en-us/services/api-management/) (APIM) using self-hosted gateway on Kubernetes.

-In this demo we will walk through APIM configuration:

-* API Management service
-* Self-hosted gateway on Kubernetes
-* Dapr API policies

-To illustrate the Dapr integration, we review three Dapr use-cases:
+In this demo we will walk through the configuration of API Management service and its self-hosted gateway on Kubernetes.
+To illustrate the Dapr integration we will also review three Dapr use-cases:

 * Invocation of a specific Dapr service method
 * Publishing content to a Pub/Sub topic
 * Binding invocation with request content transformation

-In addition, we will also show the use of AIMP tracing to debug your configuration.
+In addition, we will overview the use of APIM tracing to debug your configuration.

 > While you can accomplish everything we show here in Azure portal, to make this demo easier to reliably reproduce, we will be using only the Azure CLI and APIs.